AdumaRishithReddy/SOI_TRYPTICON/README.md

 ## Structural design
   - Our model was created using two motors and two ultrasonic sensors, and a program was created in accordance.
 Since we lacked a servo, we used one sensor up front and one on the left.
 Our model examines the data from both sensors to determine which side of the model is blocked.
 It then uses this knowledge to determine how to move in a way that avoids running into the obstacles.Our model required the use of a bread board so we arranged it such that it looks like a spoiler to the model.

+#### Requirements for running our program:
+Our program requires you to install(if not initially present) the NewPing package which helps you to run the program written for the ultrasonics sensors.

 ## Observations
 - We completed our setup and loaded the model with our primitive code.
 - Our initial finding was that the model moved slowly and spun extremely slowly.
 Hence, we turned the wheels opposite to each other to improve the model's speed and turning radius.